opendocsg/opendoc-state-courts-practice-directions-2021/PART-04-CASE-MANAGEMENT-AND-COURT-ALTERNATIVE-DISPUTE-RESOLUTION.md

 >(a) consider the Quantum Neutral Evaluation Form submitted by the specified deadline and/or the documents referred to therein without the attendance of parties or their solicitor(s) and provide a neutral evaluation; and/or

->(b) issue directions, fix the matter for a further hearing and/or fix the matter for an Assessment of Damages.
+>(b) issue directions, fix the matter for a further hearing and/or fix the matter for an Assessment of Damages hearing.

 (13) In the event that one party’s position is not stated within the Quantum Neutral Evaluation Form filed by the specified deadline before any hearing date, the Court will not provide a neutral evaluation.
 Instead, the Court may —